cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 ## Create the project

-Let's start immediately a new project by create a temporary directory by running `mkdir /tmp/devcontainer_php && cd $_`.
+Let's start immediately a new project by creating a temporary directory by running `mkdir /tmp/devcontainer_php && cd $_`.

 Since we'll create a few files, please run `code .` to start VSCode.